pmalacho-mit/subrepo-dependency-management/README.md

 This will do two things:

 1. <u>Immediately</u> make your changes available to any consumer that follows the [upgrading instructions]()
 2. Kick off the [subrepo-pull-into-main]() github action, which will create a pull request of your changes into the `main` branch.
-That way, your changes can be easily reviewed and tested (and potentially rolled back, if necessary).
+That way, your changes can be easily reviewed, tested, adjust, and even rolled back, if necessary.
 See more in [maintaing a dependency]().

 > **NOTE:** Because these changes are immediately available, any large and/or breaking changes should instead be accomplished via the [maintaing a dependency guidance]().